danmaclean/summer_school_bioinfo/docs/02-preprocessing.md

 ### Run FastQC

 Use the reads in the `Pre-processing` data library.
 You will find the `FastQC` tool in the tool list under `HTS QC`.
 The reads are single ended from mutagenised _Arabidopsis thaliana_.
-They are Illumina [Whole Genome Shotgun reads](https://en.wikipedia.org/wiki/Shotgun_sequencing) so don't have any multiplex adapters and the plants are grown in sterile culture so we aren't expecting contamination.
+They are Illumina [Whole Genome Shotgun reads](https://en.wikipedia.org/wiki/Shotgun_sequencing), the sequence pipeline from our provider should have removed any multiplex adapters and the plants are grown in sterile culture so we aren't expecting contamination.

+Please now complete the section quiz at [https://goo.gl/forms/GBnZKO2Yt6hROAvw2](https://goo.gl/forms/GBnZKO2Yt6hROAvw2).

  1. How many reads are you using?
  2. What sort of output files do you get from FastQC?
  3. What should you do with these files?
-Do they represent a scientific control that could be published?
+ 4. Do they represent a scientific control that could be published?

-### Interpret Sequence Quality
+### Interpret Sequence Quality {#qualprac}

  1. Is there any evidence of contamination?
 Which report tells you?
  2. If there is, which sequence is contaminating?
- 3. Which of the four files is the best?

 ### Clean Up Poor Quality Sequence

 Use the `Trimmomatic` tool in `HTS QC`.
-Select an appropriate `Average quality required`

- 1. Find a trimming strategy to get rid of contamination you observed in section `2.1`?
+ 1. Find and try a trimming strategy to get rid of problems you observed in the section on [interpreting sequence quality](#qualprac).
+Select an appropriate `Average quality required`?
- 2. Which trimming strategy improves the low quality reads
+ 2. Which trimming strategy improves the set of reads?
- 3. Did it make any difference?
- 4. How could you filter on size?
-If you needed to pass only good quality, full length sequences to the next step?
+ 3. How could you filter on size if you needed to pass only good quality, full length sequences to the next step?